 2. Science fiction has always been the genre in which ethical questions have been most intensively examined.
 I consider it no coincidence that many of our most influential science fiction writers to date have also been prominent Humanists.
 It is much easier to follow a train of thought to its logical conclusion if you are free from belief in "God" and the authority of holy writ.
 American Humanist Isaac Asimov was undoubtedly the writer who made most extensive use of the robot story to examine ethical questions in general; indeed, the creation of a machine intelligence comparable to our own possibly presents the greatest challenge to the way we think of our place in the Universe.
 I find Humanism gives me a useful framework for tackling ethical questions large and small, whilst British Humanist Association membership brings access to a wealth of relevant information and the fellowship of others who are similarly interested.
 There are also local Humanist groups around the country (and around the world).
 For historical reasons, many of the older ones are known as 'Secular Societies'.
 The oldest in the world is Leicester Secular Society, which is also unusual for having retained its original building, the magnificent Secular Hall.

 3. The development of artificial intelligence benefits when people working in the field share ideas.
 Globally, many organisations exist to bring AI people together.
 The two principal British ones are the British Computer Society's Specialist Group on Artificial Intelligence and the independent Society for the Study of Artificial Intelligence and the Simulation of Behaviour.
 They have slightly different emphases: BCS SGAI focuses more on contemporary developments in and uses of AI, whilst AISB focuses more on 'blue sky' research and the ethical/philosophical side of AI.
 Nevertheless, they have a large overlap of membership and areas of interest.
 Both run annual conferences which are friendly and entertaining as well as informative.
 With regard to the application of artificial intelligence to robotics, the Institution of Engineering and Technology's Robotics and Mechatronics Network provides an excellent forum.

 4. The ability to learn is vital for any artificial intelligence that is to operate in the real world.
 Rollo Carpenter pioneered learning within conversational AI with his program Jabberwacky, which uses only learned utterances from the human beings that chat with it.
 Later commercial versions, marketed through the companies Icogno and Existor, necessarily added some scripting.
-Rollo's improved learning program Cleverbot regularly fools on-line conversation partners that it is human, although it has not yet passed a Turing Test under controlled conditions such as the Loebner Prize contest.
+Rollo's improved learning program Cleverbot regularly fools online conversation partners that it is human, although it has not yet passed a Turing Test under controlled conditions such as the Loebner Prize contest.

 5. Humanoid robots truly capable of sharing human living environments are still some way off.
 David Buckley makes enough of a living from mechatronic and animatronic effects for shows to enable him to develop some ingenious and exciting innovations back in his workshop.